Author: James Cheef Wright

 Adam and Eve were made glorious, clothed in a heavenly countenance that covered their nakedness.
 But when sin entered, their glory was lost.
 Their fleshly eyes were opened, their nakedness exposed, and spiritual blindness took hold.
 Sin had become woven into the human DNA.

 Not only do we have free will — we also have redemption, another attribute the angels do not receive.
 As Titus 3:3 says, we all begin life “foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.”
 This is our “before Christ” condition, inherited through the tainted bloodline of sin.
 But once we accept Jesus Christ as our Lord and Savior, His shed blood cleanses us of our sins and all unrighteousness.
-The Holy Spirit comes to dwell within us, making our bodies the temple of God.
+The Holy Spirit comes to dwell within us, making our bodies the Temple of God.
 From that moment, the Holy Spirit begins His work of regeneration — the renewing of our minds and the transformation of our hearts.
 As 2 Corinthians 5:17 declares: “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
 This is the true definition of being born again.

 And this is a beautiful thing, because we begin to form an intimate relationship with our Father God.
 His Spirit begins to reveal truths not only about who He is, but about who He created each of us to be.
 His kindness and love, shed abroad in our hearts, begins to manifest in our daily lives.
 Instead of fear-laden thoughts filled with worst-case scenarios, our minds become courage-filled with the expectation of God’s best.
 Not because we deserve anything good, but because we are now right with God.
 He blesses the believer so that we can become a blessing to others — and in doing so, our lives bring glory to Him.